lenardflx/MBaseLang/README.md

 **MBaseLang** is a math-first programming language.
 This project was created as a small learning experiment to explore language design, interpreters, and symbolic math features.

-It is currently implemented in Python, but designed with a structure that can easily be ported to Rust in the future.
+It is currently implemented in Python.
+A minimal interpreter written in Rust is provided in the `rust/` directory as an experimental rewrite.

 ---